Wonder Calls in Our National Parks

 Some of the first national parks were designated to protect the natural resources of America’s vast and diverse landscape.
 From the Pacific coast and the rugged Canyonlands National Park in the west to the rocky shores off Acadia National Park in the east, the flourishing natural world preserved in national parks continues to inspire and strike awe in visitors.

 From trail maintenance and developing new wildlife viewing areas to restoring habitats and native populations of fish and wildlife, the National Park Foundation supports a variety of projects in parks that protect the natural resources found in parks.
-In 2020 alone, NPF helped protect 27 different wildlife species, planted nearly 50,000 plants and trees, protected more than 1,300 acres of lands, and removed more than 40,000 pounds of trash and litter from parks.
+In 2021 alone, NPF helped protect 18 different wildlife species, planted nearly 103,600 plants and trees, and protected more than 900 miles of trails.
 These vital efforts will continue to ensure that these treasured places continue to be protected and enjoyed for generations to come.